 STORY STRUCTURE OF “WALTER MITTY”

 The story opens in media res, in the middle of action, as many stories do.
-It is therefore a reveal to the reader when we learn in the second paragraph that Walter is not flying a battle plane but simply driving his wife to her hair appointment.
+It is therefore a reveal to the reader when we learn in the second paragraph that Walter is not flying a big struggle plane but simply driving his wife to her hair appointment.

 We learn that Walter is making up stories in his head with the following sentence: